Menu

 hrp clubhouse logo

-Our mission is to empower and unite professionals by providing education, networking, and collaborative dialogue, enhancing ethical conduct and regulatory compliance.
+Our mission is to empower and unite professionals by providing a FREE venue for education, networking, and collaborative dialogue, enhancing ethical conduct and regulatory compliance.
 Our vision is to be recognized globally as a leader in fostering a community where human research is conducted with the utmost ethics, integrity, and compliance.

 The Human Research Protections Clubhouse (HRPCH) is where professionals in human research protection converge to foster a culture of collaboration, learning, and innovation.
 Through active engagement in webinars, discussions, and leadership roles, our members share knowledge and promote ethical research practices.
 This vibrant community is built on mutual respect, continuous growth, and a commitment to the highest standards in human research protection.